Narayanastra: Mahabharata

 Ashvatthama, a warrior in the epic Mahabharata, came into the possession of the astra, and used it against the Pandava forces.
 When it was used, the Ekadasha (Eleven) Rudras appeared in the sky to destroy the Pandavas.
 Millions of weapons such as chakras, gadas, and ultra-sharp arrows appeared and moved to destroy them; all those who resisted were killed.
-Krishna, who knew how to stop the Narayanastra, advised the Pandavas and their army to immediately drop their weapons and utterly surrender to the great astra of Vishnu.
+Krishna, who knew how to stop the Narayanastra, advised the Pandavas and their army to immediately drop their weapons and utterly surrender to the great astra of Narayana.

 When targeted, the Pandava Bhima refused to surrender, considering it an act of cowardice, and attacked the downpour of fiery arrows.
 The Narayana weapon concentrated its shower on him, and he gradually became exhausted.
 However, he was not killed, as Krishna and his brothers eventually restrained him.
-According to original text of Mahabharat written by Maharshi Ved Vyasa when Bhima refused to surrender to the great astra of Lord Vishnu to stop the Narayanastra.
-Then Krishna and Arjun began forcibly to take off all weapons from Bhima and to drag him down from his chariot.

 Ramayana

-In the Ramayana, only Meghanada possessed this weapon.
+In the Ramayana, Rama and Meghanada possessed this weapon.
 He used the weapon in his last fight against Lakshmana, but the astra refused to harm the latter, as he was an incarnation of Adishesha.